aws/aws-cdk-rfcs/text/450-cdk-public-roadmap.md

 `BREAKING CHANGE` - the proposed will replace the current process for AWS CDK Roadmap updates.

 **README**
-This roadmap is meant to making it easier to communicate with all stakeholders and align on the expected outcomes.
+This roadmap is meant to making it easier to communicate with the stakeholders and align on the expected outcomes.
 Therefore, we prefer to keep it in the same tool and provide an easy and convenient way to get an updates and also update on the progress.
 The suggested approach will be:

 - Use Issue as a primary entity for the Product Roadmap
 - Tag the Product Roadmap issues with "Planning" label for easy search/filtering
 - Have two types: